joeboxes/CSCI446/README.txt

-This folder contains the unit 4 project - Articles
+This folder contains project files for web apps